polterguy/polterguy.github.io/documentation/magic/components/crudifier/backend/index.md

 ## Backend generator settings

 Once you have selected a database and a table, you can override individual settings for how Magic should create CRUD endpoints wrapping your table.
-Below is a screenshot where we have chosen to publish SignalR socket messages upon write invocations to our table, implying create, update, and delete invocations.
 You can also turn on or off specific columns, preventing Magic from accepting values for these columns, for individual CRUD verbs.
 If you have a read only type of column for instance, that should only be set during _"create"_ invocations, you can easily remove that field from your _"update"_ endpoint, making sure Magic does not accept new values to that column when its update endpoint is invoked.

 ![CRUD backend settings](https://raw.githubusercontent.com/polterguy/polterguy.github.io/master/images/crud-settings.jpg)

 You can also override what URLs your endpoints should use, what authorisation requirements your endpoints should have, in addition to a lot of other settings, such as turning on logging, caching, etc.

-## Backend generator settings
+## Backend generator settings complete list

 Below is a complete list of what settings you can apply when generating your endpoints.
 Notice, some of these settings are only possible to apply if you've selected only _one_ table.